pbogden/gsheet/README.md

 *D3 (JSONP):*

 * <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">This demo</a> implements a D3 plugin that uses JSONP.
-It works in all the browsers I've tested, and it can the use Google services that are not CORS enabled.
+It works in all the browsers I've tested, and it can use non-CORS-enabled Google services.
 But JSONP has <a href="http://en.wikipedia.org/wiki/JSONP#Security_concerns">security issues</a>, so beware.

 *Python (3):*
 ```